aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/shape/_index.md

 Gets the immediate parent of this node.

-If a node has just been created and not yet added to the tree, or if it has been removed from the tree, the parent is null.
+If a node has just been created and not yet added to the tree, or if it has been removed from the tree, the parent is  null .

 **Returns:**
 [CompositeNode](../../com.aspose.words/compositenode) - The immediate parent of this node.
-### getParentParagraph() {#getParentParagraph--}
+### getParentParagraph() {#getParentParagraph}
 ```
 public Paragraph getParentParagraph()
 ```

 Returns the immediate parent paragraph.
-For child shapes of a group shape and child shapes of an Office Math object always returns null.
+For child shapes of a group shape and child shapes of an Office Math object always returns  null .

 **Returns:**
 [Paragraph](../../com.aspose.words/paragraph) - The immediate parent paragraph.
-### getParentParagraph_IInline() {#getParentParagraph-IInline--}
+### getParentParagraph_IInline() {#getParentParagraph-IInline}
 ```
 public Paragraph getParentParagraph_IInline()
 ```